 The reader may have anticipated the following observation.
-While the (slightly noisy) straight line B has high entropy, we would subjectively consider it a simple shape.
+While the (slightly noisy) straight line B has a high entropy, we would subjectively consider it a simple shape.
 It is simple given our belief (hypothesis) that it is a slightly corrupt version of a straight line.
-If H is this hypothesis, then we can consider instead the entropy of a time series B', which as shown in Figure 4, is simply B encoded using H, and written as $B' = (B \mid H)$.
-As a practical matter, to use H to encode B, we simply subtract H from B to get a difference vector B', and encode this simpler vector B'.
+If H is this hypothesis, then we can consider instead the entropy of a time series B', which as shown in Figure 4, is simply B encoded using B, and written as $B' = B \setminus B$.
+As a practical matter, to use $B \setminus B$ to encode B, we simply subtract $B \setminus B$ to get a difference vector B', and encode this simpler vector B'.